 In 2012 we were honoured to be nominated in the category of Best Sports Story at the annual IRN (Independent Radio News) Awards.

-Manx Radio TT raceday line-up in 2010 and 2011:
+Manx Radio TT raceday line-up in 2010, 2011 and 2012:

 Editor: Tim Glover.
 Producer: Eunice Cubbon.
 Commentators: Roy Moore (Ramsey Hairpin), Chris Kinley (Pitlane), Dave Christian (Glen Helen).
 Timekeepers: Pat O’Hanlon (Ramsey Hairpin), Norman Quayle (Grandstand), Tim O’Hanlon (Pitlane), Roy Sweetman (Glen Helen).